 The second key takeaway is that as seniors' power increases, juniors with above-median tax-based ability are not more likely to be fast-tracked in departments that include any of the seniors from their first job.
 This is the case across all specifications.
-Since seniors are no more likely to bring into their departments high-ability junior bureaucrats and they are no more likely to promote those that are in their departments, this suggests that seniors' career incentives are not the key driver of meritocracy in this setting.28
+Since seniors are no more likely to bring into their departments high-ability junior bureaucrats and they are no more likely to promote those that are in their departments, this suggests that seniors' career incentives are not the key driver of meritocracy in this setting.

 On the other hand, there is evidence of patronage within this bureaucracy, particularly in promotions by seniors within their own departments.
 Juniors with social ties to seniors are 11 percentage points more likely to be fast-tracked than others as the power of seniors increases.
-This effect, which is twice the mean, is statistically significant (Wild cluster bootstrapped p-value < 0.1 in all specifications).29
+This effect, which is twice the mean, is statistically significant (Wild cluster bootstrapped p-value < 0.1 in all specifications).

 Within the same organization, the same set of seniors make both meritocratic and patronage-based promotions, depending on the departments for which these decisions are made.
-The heterogeneity of promotions across departments rules out meritocracy as an organizational norm, underscoring the importance of aligning the incentives of decision-makers with those of the organization.
-While rule-based promotions could be a response to mitigate the costs of patronage-based promotions, another approach would be to align the incentives of those exercising discretion with the organization.
-As noted in
+The heterogeneity of promotions across departments rules out meritocracy as an organizational response, underscoring the importance of aligning the incentives of decision-makers with those of the organization.
+While rule-based promotions could be a response to mitigate the costs of patronage-based promotions, another approach would

-28Note that this result can be a function of how power is defined in the context.
+&lt;sup>32Note that this result can be a function of how power is defined in the context.
 While discretion increases with an increase in rank in the organization, career incentives fall.
 As opposed to career incentives, reputation benefits do not dilute with career advancement.
 These can be reaped both within and outside the civil services even at later stages of the career.

-29Given that the average probability of a junior remaining in their initial senior's department is 0.21, the influence of patronage-based promotions is relatively lower compared to ability-based promotions in other departments.
+&lt;sup>33Given that the average probability of a junior remaining in their initial senior's department is 0.21, the influence of patronage-based promotions is relatively lower compared to ability-based promotions in other departments.
 This results in an overall finding of meritocracy in discretionary promotions.